 - See the SGI Technical Publications Library at: http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - SGI ProPack for Linux documentation, and all other documentation included in the RPMs on the distribution CDs, can be found on the CD titled "SGI ProPack V.2.3 for Linux Documentation CD."
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - The information in this guide, other SGI ProPack 3 for Linux documentation, and all other documentation included in the RPMs on the distribution CDs can be found on the CD titled "SGI ProPack 3 for Linux Service Pack 3 Documentation CD."
 To access the information on the documentation CD, open the index.html file with a web browser.
 Because this online file can be updated later in the release cycle than this document, you should check it for the latest information.
-After installation, all SGI ProPack for Linux documentation (including README.SGI) is in the /usr/share/doc/sgi-propack-2.3 directory.